awesome-pentest-gadgets/VeggieRecipies/README.md

 Important!
 As per CrockPotVeggies open source software this repo is not going to be supported.
 Please direct your inquiries to dSploit's team directly.

 This application is not to be used for any purposes other than to demonstrate its functions, and must only be used on networks for which you have permission to do so.
-Any other use is not the responsibility of the developer.
-In other words, don't be stupid, and don't direct angry people towards me.
+Depending on your location, there are very explicit laws outlining interception of wireless traffic.
+Learn them, study them, and follow them.

 License
 -------------